19 Nissan • Jerusalem

 Justus put the bowl back on the workbench.
 He crossed his arms, cocked his head, and stared at it.
 “Think Grandma was being serious?”

 I pursed my lips, trying to contain the angry lump rising in my throat.
 If I had known what Mama was going to tell us, my wife, Naomi, and I would have listened to her alone.
-To tell us that she had seen Jesus in the flesh, with our children listening, was cruel.
+To tell us in our children’s hearing that she had seen Jesus in the flesh since His crucifixion was cruel.

 “I don’t know, son.
 It was probably someone who looked like Him.
 The same thing happened after your grandpa died.
 I must have seen at least a dozen men who looked just like him.”
 Justus looked unconvinced, so I continued firmly, “But I am certain He’s still dead.”